Losliya Mariyanesan: Career

-She also became a news reader by joining the News First unit affliated with the Capital Maharaja Organisation.
+She also became a news reader by joining the News First unit affiliated with the Capital Maharaja Organisation.
 She spent a duration approximately four years with the production team of Shakthi TV during her initial phase of her career especially when she concentrated in hosting reality shows as an anchor and reading news as a news reader.
 During her stint at Shakthi TV, she hosted Good Morning Sri Lanka, a morning talk show from 2015 to 2018 and from 2018 to 2019, she plied her trade as a newsreader in News First.
 In 2019, she quit Shakthi TV and made a decision to enter the Indian Tamil television reality show Bigg Boss and she received the opportunity to enter the Star Vijay's Bigg Boss season 3.
 It was only in 2019 that she made her maiden visit to the Indian offshore and she revealed within first three months since her arrival to India, she landed a role by getting an offer from the production unit of Bigg Boss to be roped in as one of the contestants of the show.
 She appeared to have faced an impromptu face-to-face interview before finalising the offer to enter into the Bigg Boss house.
 She became popular after taking part in the Bigg Boss, where she emerged as the 2nd runnerup of season 3 and she occupied the Bigg Boss house for 105 days.
 She also gained sympathy from the audience, especially considering the fact that she hailed from the minority Tamil community in Sri Lanka which faced the brunt of the Sri Lankan civil war and she was also praised for her pleasant positive attitude which she displayed throughout the season.
 However, she also received criticism and bashing from a set of audience after having developed a romantic interest with her fellow contestant Kavin, which also eventually prompted skyrocketing television rating points of Star Vijay and Bigg Boss show.
 Prior to her participation in the Bigg Boss contest in 2019, she was largely unknown in mainstream media in the context of Tamil Nadu, as she was a known face only in Sri Lanka among the Sri Lankan audience.
 In 2020, she acted in a television commercial advertisement alongside Ashwin Kumar Lakshmikanthan for the marketing purposes by promoting Blesso branded beauty soap which was a flagship brand of the Aachi Group.